earthman131/MagFFor2D/README.md

 # Principles

-MagFFor2D is a Matlab code for magnetic wavenumber-domain forward modeling of a 3D mesh model.
+MagFFor2D is a Matlab code for magnetic forward modeling of a 3D mesh model in the wavenumber domain.
 Suppose that the 3D magnetization model consists of several flat layers with the same thickness from top to bottom, and each layer is composed of a set of regularly arranged vertical prisms with the same size but different values of magnetization .
-MagFFor2D is suitable for fast forward modeling of large-scale models and can directly calculate the anomalies of the observational surface.
+MagFFor2D is suitable for fast forward magnetic modeling due to a large-scale model and can directly calculate the anomalies or gradients of the flat observational surface.

 # Prerequisites